Extended usage¶

 Note

-When plotting predictions from specific locations, and if observed data are provided, a misfit criteria between predicted and observed data is shown on the plot.
-This misfit criteria is known as the likelihood (in fact log-likelihood) that is the probability to have the observed data according to the model predictions.
+When plotting predictions from specific locations, and if observed data are provided, a misfit value between predicted and observed data is shown on the plot for each thermochronometer.
+The misfit value is the chi-squared, defined as: \(\phi = \sum_{j=1}^{N}((\frac{S^{obs}_j - S^{pred}_j}{ \sigma_j})^2)\).
+The log likelihood value is also shown and is the probability to have the observed data according to the model predictions.
 The log-likelyhood is defined following Braun et al. (2012): \(LL = -\sum_{j=1}^{N}(\frac{ln(2\pi)}{2}+ln(\sigma_j)+0.5(\frac{S^{obs}_j - S^{pred}_j}{ \sigma_j})^2\).

 Where \(S^{obs}_j\) the observed data j and \(S^{pred}_j\) the predicted data j, \(\sigma_j\) the error on the observed data j, and N the total number of observed data.
 The higher the value of LL, the better is the match between observed and predicted data.

-Visualize 3D data
+Visualize 3D models¶

 Data range: set the range of data for the colorbar.